Skip to main content

 By supporting Foster Black Flourishing, you will be contributing to two main objectives:

-Scholarships enable recipients to plan for university with greater financial security and allocate more time to focus on their studies.
-For some, access to a scholarship is one of the biggest factors in determining their choice of where to study — and if they can study at all.
+At both the undergraduate and graduate levels, awards enable recipients to plan for university with greater financial security and allocate more time to focus on their studies.
+For some, access to a scholarship or bursary is one of the greatest factors in determining their ability to pursue a degree.

 Create a named award